 Technology is a big driver and a critical aid for harried marketers.
-Joseph Brady of Reliant Funding Technology says IoT (the internet of things) and CI (customer intelligence) technology can help retailers reward loyal customers.
-The offers must be used in relevant ways, though, or its efficiency and impact will be diminished.
+Joseph Brady, senior director of digital marketing for Reliant Funding Technology, says that IoT (the internet of things) and CI (customer intelligence) technology can help retailers reward loyal customers.
+The offers must be used in relevant ways, though, or their efficiency and impact will be diminished.

 For instance, although high-value coupons and offers are nearly 100% effective for reactivating lapsed customers, it's critical to leverage purchase history and preference data to generate a positive impact.
-Two factors that will impact customer decisions to use a discount are store location and product need/desire.
+Two factors that will affect customer decisions to use a discount are store location and product need or desire.
 These factors need to be considered when designing offers that are likely to spur the desired action.

 Secure coupon distribution and redemption ensures the following:

-- Retailers are able to generate millions of unique, single-use coupons or promo codes daily that can be accepted, validated and redeemed by the POS system or e-commerce platform at high speed, in real-time.
+- Retailers are able to generate millions of unique, single-use coupons or promo codes daily that can be accepted, validated and redeemed by a top POS system or e-commerce platform in real time.

-- Consumers can only obtain offers that are meant for them.
+- Consumers can obtain only the offers that are meant for them.

 - Consumers can obtain an offer only once, even if they try to access the offer multiple times over different channels.

-- Offers can be redeemed only one time, even if customers try to redeem the offer on a different channel.
+- An offer can be redeemed only one time, even if customers try to redeem it on a different channel.

-High-value, personalized offers are effective for engaging certain customer segments; however, it can be risky to use them without single-use coupons.
-Think about it.
-You don't want customers to exploit coupons more than once or have your offers go viral without your oversight.
+High-value personalized offers are effective for engaging certain customer segments; however, it can be risky to use them without single-use coupons.
+Think about it: You don't want customers to redeem coupons more than once or have your offers go viral without your oversight.

-There's another big benefit to single-use offers.
-Single-use offers allow for data collection because you know where and when the offer was used.
+There's another big benefit to single-use offers: They allow for data collection because you know where and when each offer was used.
 That provides you with key information about your customers and their purchase patterns and preferences – information that can be applied to future marketing initiatives.
 Single-use offers fueled by the right technology will help you personalize your offers in a risk-free way while adding accuracy to your metrics and allowing for improved A/B testing to boot.

 By establishing a reliable method for reaching out to key market segments on an ongoing basis, you can positively impact engagement to drive customer retention.
 Ongoing iterations based on what you learn will serve to continually help you reduce costs while boosting revenue – just like Amazon.

-Don't risk losing customers dismayed by your lack of tech-savvy to understand and deliver on their needs and expectations, or lose revenue due to unfettered coupon distribution.
+Don't risk losing customers or revenue due to random coupon distribution.
 Today's retail technology puts you in the driver's seat.